pgier/maven-dependency-management-extension/README.md

 # Maven Dependency Management Extension

-Maven extension which allows additional dependency management features such as overriding a dependency version from the command line.
+A Maven core extension which allows additional dependency management features such as overriding a dependency version from the command line.

+If any of the extension's options are used, they are recorded in .properties format in META-INF/maven/groupId/artifactId/, the same place that maven copies the normal pom file to.
+An "effective pom" representation of the post-modification model is written in the same directory as well.
+These actions help mitigate loss of build repeatability.

 ## Usage
-Pass a property to the maven build in the form:
+Pass one or more properties to the maven build in the form:

     version:<groupId>:<artifactId>=<version>

-to override a **dependency version**.
-Pass a property to the maven build in the form:
+to override **dependency versions**.
+Pass one or more properties to the maven build in the form:

     pluginVersion:<groupId>:<artifactId>=<version>

-to override a **plugin version**.
+to override **plugin versions**.

+It is possible to specify a remote POM for the purposes of affecting the plugin or dependency management instead of a series of properties.
+For dependencies, use:

+    dependencyManagement=<groupId>:<artifactId>:<version>

+and for plugins use:

+    pluginManagement=<groupId>:<artifactId>:<version>

 ### Examples
 The following overrides **junit**  to version **4.10**